Atakan97/PlaqueAnalyzerStudio/README.md

 3. **(Optional) Rebuild the RIC JAR if it is missing**

-   If the file above is not present, build it from the `relational_information_content` project and copy it into this project's `libs/ ` directory.
+   If the file above is not present, build it from the `relational_information_content` project and copy it into this project’s        `libs/` directory.

    ```bash
    cd path/to/relational_information_content